deanmao/xtend/proxy/README.md

 ### html.coffee

 Rewriter for html.
-Currently very basic and doesn't handle corner cases well.
+This defines the handler used by htmlparser 1.x

+### html.coffee

+Rewriter for html.
+This defines the handler used by htmlparser 2.x

 ### js.coffee